 Player Punch: Dracula might have been specifically going for this in-universe.
 Think about the fight with the fake Trevor, Sypha and Grant in the Inverted Castle from Alucard's point of view: he is attacked by perfect copies of quite possibly the only real friends he's ever had, and forced to kill them.
 Damn.

-Porting Disaster: The Japan-only Saturn port attempted to add some extras to the game by making Maria playable and adding two new areas.
-Unfortunately the novelty of the new features are quickly canceled out by the actual quality of the port itself: the game suffers from constant slowdown when the screen is filled with enemies, most of the graphical transparency effects are lost, and the game loads before and after entering the transition rooms between areas (you know, those rooms that were there to lessen the loading times in the first place).
-This is because the game was a direct port.
-The game is built on a 3D engine (only noticeable in a few places like the Final Boss), and the Saturn had trouble handling 3D games.
+Porting Disaster: The Japan-only Saturn port.
+While it adds some extras to the game such as a playable Maria (and boss), two new areas and additional items, the novelty is unfortunately soon canceled out by the actual quality of the port itself: the game suffers from constant slowdown when the screen is filled with enemies, most of the graphical transparency effects are lost, and the game loads before and after entering the transition rooms between areas (you know, those rooms that were there to lessen the loading times in the first place).
+It also loads when entering or exiting the main menu and due to the fact that the Saturn controller doesn't have as many buttons as the PS 1 one, there's no dedicated button to open the map: as a result, you need to enter the main menu every time you want to check the map, meaning a process that took a second on a PS 1 now takes around 30 seconds.
+This is because the game was originally built on a 3D engine (only noticeable in a few places like the Final Boss), and the Saturn had trouble handling 3D games.

 So Bad, It's Good: The original voice acting had this going for it for quite a good chunk of the fans.
 IGA saw to this being averted in the PSP version.
 In an interview he admitted that though he may not know English even he could tell that the dub was horribly awkward.

 Strawman Has a Point: Possessed Richter says that he wants to resurrect Dracula so he can fight him for all eternity, because Dracula only respawns every 100 years and Richter has already beaten him.
-While said under possession, Richter raises an interesting point.
+While said under possession and certainly out-of-character for a guy who's not a Blood Knight, Richter raises an interesting point.
 What is his worth once he's fulfilled his purpose?
 At best he can train his heir to take on Dracula, but even then his son/daughter probably won't get to fight Dracula either.
 Once he's done his part, Richter essentially becomes worthless.

-That One Level: The game is known for not being very difficult, but watch out for places such as a optional corridor in the inverted Castle Corridor with a pair of Blue Venus Weeds shooting roses all over the place while being helped by powerful Nova Skeletons.
+The game is known for not being very difficult, but watch out for places such as an optional corridor in the inverted Castle Corridor with a pair of Blue Venus Weeds shooting roses all over the place while being helped by powerful Nova Skeletons.